-Charlotte is a Year 11 student studying Computing at Bucks UTC.
+Charlotte was a Year 11 student studying Computing at Bucks UTC.
 She secured a placement with our employer partner BeSeen Marketing, a Digital Marketing Agency based in Beaconsfield.
 Having an interest in web design, Charlotte was keen to develop and test her skills.
 She was set the task of working with the BeSeen development team to design and build the ‘Fair 4 All’ website for a local charity, Buckinghamshire Disability Service (BuDS).

 Using Adobe Photoshop, Charlotte designed concepts for the homepage and inner pages of the website.
 She then assisted in building the site on a WordPress platform.
 Charlotte gained valuable work experience and insights into the practical side of developing a website.